(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 unfriendly takeover of the company.
 In Wall Street Raider,

-button (on the Transactions Menu) can be used to implement
+Financing Transactions Menu) can be used to implement the

-by selling substantial block of new stock to a "neutral"
+by selling a substantial block of new stock to a "neutral"

-button) publicly-owned shares, if desired, in order to make
+Buy/Sell Menu) publicly-owned shares, if desired, in order

-stock of the company to take control away from you.
+company to take control away from you.
+In the real financial

 receivable, as a necessary part of its business.
 In Wall